carlubian/serilog-sinks-eventgrid/README.md

 Log.FatalEvent("myEventTypeName", "myEventSubjectName", "This is my Event {@MyContext}", myContext);
 ```

+In this situation, log severity will be sent to Event Grid as an additional property called 'Severity'.

 ### Custom Attributes

 As an alternative to specifying the subject and type through log configuration or properties, you can decorate your code at design time with the `[EventGridSubject]` and `[EventGridType]` Attributes.
 Any method or class is supported, using one or both on each.
 The Serilog log event called within the context of a method or class decorated with either attribute, will use those values when submitting the event.
 The first ones closest to the log event call in the stack, win.